k3karthic/ansible__busy-behind-nat/README.md

 ### BUSY App

-Create and sign a certificate for the BUSY App,
+Run the following commands on the key signing server to create and sign a certificate for the BUSY App,
 ```
 ./easyrsa gen-req BUSYMobile1
 ./easyrsa sign-req BUSYMobile1